 Exams, exams, exams.
 Actuarial exams are an integral part of actuarial students' careers.
 Exam-based accreditation by organizations like the Society of Actuaries and the Casualty Actuarial Society ensure that students in the industry are highly qualified for the work they do.
 In college, students should study for and begin to take the first few exams.
-Additionally, students should be aware of VEE (Validation by Education Experience) requirements by the SOA and CAS, as some can be completed with UCLA courses.
+Additionally, students should be aware of VEE (Validation by Educational Experience) requirements by the SOA and CAS, as some can be completed with UCLA courses.

-The Casualty Actuarial Society considers itself "the gold standard for the property and casualty actuarial profession.
+The Casualty Actuarial Society considers itself "the gold standard for the property and casualty actuarial profession."
 As of the end of 2016, the transition has been completed to a new set of exam requirements for the Associate of the Casualty Actuarial Society (ACAS) designation featuring the exams below: